Doron Perkins

-Doron Perkins (born on May 6, 1983) is a former American professional basketball player and currently an assistant coach for Maccabi Tel Aviv B.C. of the Euroleague.
+Doron Perkins (born on May 6, 1983) is an American former professional basketball player and currently an assistant coach for the Cleveland Charge of the NBA G League.
 Standing at 1.91 m (6 ft 3 in) he can play as either a point guard or a shooting guard.
 He was the 2009 Israeli Basketball Premier League MVP, and the 2010 and 2011 Israeli Basketball Premier League Defensive Player of the Year.

 College career

 Perkins played two years of college basketball at Santa Clara University with the Santa Clara Broncos, playing in the WCC, where he was twice selected to the All-WCC First Team (2004, 2005).
 He also led the league in steals during the 2003–04 and 2004–05 seasons.

 Professional career

 Perkins started his professional career in the 2005–06 season in the Japanese League, where he played for Toyota Alvark.
 He was named the MVP of the league, after leading his team to the championship.
 In the final game, Perkins had 19 points, 11 rebounds, and 6 assists.

 Perkins then signed with the German League club EWE Baskets Oldenburg for the 2006–07 season.
 He averaged 12 points, 3.8 rebounds, and 4.1 assists in 27 minutes per game.
 In the 2007–08 season, Perkins led his team, Bree, to the Belgian League's final.
 He had an outstanding season.
 He finished the season averaging 15.8 points, 5.3 rebounds, 5.7 assists, and 3.1 steals in 31 minutes per game.

 For the 2008–09 season, Perkins signed with the Israeli Super League club Maccabi Haifa.
 He averaged 17 points, 6.3 rebounds, 5.3 assists, and 3 steals in 31 minutes per game.
 He had his best game against Ashkelon, finishing the game with 27 points, 7 rebounds, 7 assists, 4 steals, and 2 blocks.
 He was rewarded for his efforts with the Super League's MVP award.
 Perkins was named the MVP of his league in two out of his first four pro seasons.

 In August 2009, Perkins was invited to join the senior men's Russian national team.
 As citizenship was a prerequisite to joining the team, Perkins was offered Russian citizenship.
 He decided however not to take Russian citizenship.

 He then returned to the Israeli Super League, and signed with the league's defending champions Maccabi Tel Aviv.
 During the 2010–11 season, Perkins earned the nickname "who if not" ("מי אם לא"), due to his uncanny knack for coming up with loose balls, and for the way the Hebrew speaking game announcers constantly used the phrase, "who if not, Doron Perkins".
 He was the 2010 and 2011 Israeli Basketball Premier League Defensive Player of the Year.